 - For decorating your snowflake cookies and to keep things from getting messy, use a gallon-sized plastic bag set inside a jar or wide-mouthed glass, then spoon the melted white chocolate inside the bag.
 Twist the top of the bag when ready to use, then snip off the tip of the bag with scissors and drizzle the chocolate on the cookies.

 - Don’t have a snowflake cookie cutter?
 You could also use a tree, a candy cane, or even a plain round shape.
-Any shape looks fabulous!
+Any shape will look and taste fabulous!

 - How to make sure your cookies don’t stick?
 Be sure to line your baking sheet with parchment paper or silicone mat liners or parchment paper for easy removal after baking to keep your sugar cookies looking perfect.